 Q3: I can not locate my Emission Statement from last year.
 How can I get a copy?
 A3: You can request a copy of your last year's Emission Statement to be emailed to you.
 This request should be made by emailing the Emission Statement Program.

 Q4: What are the applicability thresholds of the Emission Statement Program?
-A4: The thresholds for determining if the Emission Statement Rule applies to a facility are listed in the 2010 Guidance Document on page 7.
+A4: The thresholds for determining if the Emission Statement Rule applies to a facility are listed in the Guidance Document.
 The thresholds are also listed in the Rule (N.J.A.C.
 7:27-21).

 Q5: What air pollutants is my facility responsible to report on the Emission Statement?
 A5: For "minor" facilities, you are required to report emissions for CO, NOx, VOC, and TAPs.
 For "major" facilities, you are required to report emissions for CO, NOx, VOC, NH3, TSP, PM10, PM2.5, SO2, CO2, CH4 and TAPs.
 The Department determines if you are a "minor" or "major" facility based on your potential-to-emit of all sources at your facility.